BazzaCuda/MinimalistMediaPlayerX/README.md

 `T`                     | [T]ab through the media file a 100th (default) of its duration.
 Can be held down for rapid tabbing `Ctrl-T`                | [T]ab back through the media file a 100th (default) of its duration.
 Can be held down for rapid tabbing
 `TAB`                   | tab forwards 1 second.
 Can be tapped repeatedly or held down to do a "fast forward" through the media file
 `Ctrl-TAB`              | tab backwards 1 second.
-Can be tapped repeatedly or held down to do a "fast reserve" through the media file
+Can be tapped repeatedly or held down to do a "fast reverse" through the media file
 `Caps Lock-T`           | tab forwards 200th of media duration.
 Can be tapped repeatedly or held down for "fast forward" `Caps Lock Ctrl-T`      | tab backwards 200th of media duration.
 Can be tapped repeatedly or held down for "fast reverse" `Shift-T`               | tab forwards 50th of media duration